anastasiiapirogova/screenlite/README.md

 **The client-side experience is partially broken** — you can explore the interface, but expect bugs, errors, and incomplete features.

-I am currently working on the file management module (last updated on 2025-06-15):
+I am currently working on the file management module (last updated on 2025-06-18):

 - Resumable multipart uploads
 - Video previews with ffmpeg
 - Metadata generation with ffprobe
-- Support for local and S3 storage
 - Drag and drop file management
 - Moving files/folders to trash, clearing trash, and force deletes
 - Auto-updating playlists when related files are deleted
+- Support for local and S3 storage (DONE)
-- Serving static content to clients
+- Serving static content to clients (DONE)
-- Optimized thumbnail generation with ETags
+- Optimized thumbnail generation with ETags (DONE)

 [Check progress in the feature list](FEATURES.md)